lorensen/VTKExamples/src/VTKBook/05Chapter5.md

 A dataset is characterized according to whether its structure is regular or irregular.
 A dataset is regular if there is a single mathematical relationship within the composing points and cells.
 If the points are regular, then the geometry of the dataset is regular.
 If the topological relationship of cells is regular, then the topology of the dataset is regular.
 Regular (or structured) data can be implicitly represented, at great savings in memory and computation.
 Irregular (or unstructured) data must be explicitly represented, since there is no inherent pattern that can be compactly described.
 Unstructured data tends to be more general, but requires greater memory and computational resources.

 **Polygonal Data**
 We have already seen how graphics libraries are designed to render such geometric primitives as lines and polygons.
 These primitives also are frequently generated or consumed by computational geometry and visualization algorithms.
-In the _Visualization Toolkit_, we call this collection of graphics primitives polygonal data.
+In the _Visualization Toolkit_, we call this collection of graphics primitives _polygonal data_.
 The polygonal dataset consists of vertices, polyvertices, lines, polylines, polygons, and triangle strips.
 The topology and geometry of polygonal data is unstructured, and the cells that compose that dataset vary in topological dimension.
 The polygonal dataset forms a bridge between data, algorithms, and high-speed computer graphics.

 Vertices, lines, and polygons form a minimal set of primitives to represent 0-, 1-, and 2-dimensional geometry.
 We have included polyvertex, polyline, and triangle strip cells for convenience, compactness, and performance.
 Triangle strips in particular are high-performing primitives.
-To represent n triangles with a triangle strip requires just n+2 points, compared to the 3n points for conventional representations.
+To represent _n_ triangles with a triangle strip requires just _n+2_ points, compared to the _3n_ points for conventional representations.
 In addition, many graphics libraries can render triangle strips at higher speeds than triangle polygons.

 <figure id="Figure 5-7">
   <img src="https://raw.githubusercontent.com/lorensen/VTKExamples/master/src/VTKBook/Figures/Figure5-7.png?raw=true width="640" alt="Figure5-7">